 How To Display File Extension Names

 Files in Windows have an extension name which indicates what type of file they are and therefore which program should be used to open them.
-A file extension is usually a dot (.) followed by 3 letters after the file name.
+A file extension is usually a dot (.) followed by 3 letters after the filename.

-E.g. for a file called resume.doc the file extension is .doc (indicating a document file typically opened by a word processor).
-Unfortunately, file extensions for known file types are hidden by default in Windows – so if you had stored a resume.doc file in (My) Documents you would see it displayed as just resume not resume.doc
+E.g. for a file called resume.doc the file extension is .doc (indicating a document typically opened by a word processor).
+Unfortunately, extensions for known file types are hidden by default in Windows – so if you had stored a resume.doc file in (My) Documents you would see it displayed as just resume not resume.doc

 Is Hiding File Extensions A Problem?
 Yes. there are 2 problems: